brianwei1997/Combined-scanner/README.md

 # Combined-scanner
 Just a scanning script that founding fingerprints that lead to vulnerabilities.
-Concluded from daily works Issues welcomed!
+Issues welcomed!

 # Disclaimer